jamesshore/simplebuild/README.md

 ## Version History

+* 0.5.1: Bugfix: `normalizeOptions` won't crash when option is an object and expected type includes undefined or null
 * 0.5.0: Added `normalizeOptions` API call
 * 0.4.0: Removed descriptors for now, updated documentation
 * 0.3.0: Reworked descriptors